Analysis of optimal preconditioners for CutFEM: Numerical experiments

 \section{Numerical experiments}

+In this section we present results of numerical experiments for the Poisson interface problem in 2D and 3D and for the Poisson fictitious domain problem in 3D.
+All 2D numerical experiments\footnote{The 2D code is available via DOI 10.5281/zenodo.7249209, cf. \cite{zenodo2d}.} in Section~\ref{ss:PoissonIF2d} have been performed with NGSolve using the ngsxfem addon \cite{ngsxfem,ngsolve}.
+All 3D numerical experiments\footnote{The 3D code is available via DOI 10.5281/zenodo.7257807, cf. \cite{zenodo3d}.} in Sections~\ref{ss:PoissonIF3d} and \ref{ss:PoissonFD} have been performed with the DROPS package \cite{DROPS}.

-The analysis above leads to the following preconditioners for the linear system in \eqref{Axisb}.
+The analysis above leads to the following preconditioners for the linear system in \eqref{Axisb} (and its fictious domain analogon).
 Preconditioners of $\hat \bA_i$ are denoted by $\MAT{B}_i$, $i=0,1$.
 We define the block Jacobi preconditioners

-Here, we choose for $\MAT{B}_0^{-1}$ a few (3) multigrid sweeps (V-cycle) with symmetric Gauss-Seidel smoothing applied to $\hat\bA_0$ and for $\MAT{B}_1^{-1}$ the symmetric Gauss-Seidel preconditioner (one iteration) applied to $\hat \bA_1$.
+For $\MAT{B}_0^{-1}$ we use a multigrid solver applied to $\hat\bA_0$.
+A more precise specification of this solver is given in the subsections below.
+For $\MAT{B}_1^{-1}$ we use the symmetric Gauss-Seidel preconditioner (one iteration) applied to $\hat \bA_1$.
 In the following, we apply a preconditioned conjugate gradient (PCG) method to the linear system \eqref{Axisb} and examine different choices of preconditioners $\MAT{P}$.
 Starting with $\bx^0=0$, the PCG iteration is stopped when the preconditioned residual is reduced by a factor $\mathrm{tol}=10^{-6}$, i.e.

 with $\|\cdot\|_2$ the Euclidean norm.
-In the following, results for the Poisson interface problem and Poisson fictitious domain problem are presented.
-All numerical experiments have been performed with the DROPS package \cite{DROPS}.
+In Section~\ref{ss:PoissonIF2d} we also consider another stopping criterion, namely the one in \eqref{eq:stop-err}.
+The reason why we use this alternative is explained in that section.